 It’s a good idea to start by considering every potential living cost you or your family may incur over a typical year.
 This may include living costs, education, entertainment, utilities, mortgage, and anything else that may be a recurring expense.

-This can include payments you may receive on your death, such as superannuation, bank balances, employment payouts (such as annual leave), shares, or existing life insurance policies.
-ASIC recommends that the level of cover you insure yourself for should be sufficient to cover your costs of living.
+This can include payments you may receive upon your death, such as superannuation, bank balances, employment payouts (such as annual leave), shares, or existing life insurance policies.
+It’s recommended that the level of cover you insure yourself for is sufficient to cover your costs of living.
 It’s also important to consider ongoing expenses.

 For example, do you want your family to be covered for five years, ten years, or even the rest of their lives?
 If so, the life insurance payout that’s required will significantly increase – as will your premiums.

 It’s important to ensure that you can afford your monthly premiums to get the level of cover you require.
-That’s why at iSelect we make it easy for you to compare policies and find an option for you and your budget.
+That’s why our trusted partner, Lifebroker, helps you to compare policies from their range of providers and find an option for you and your budget*.

 Life insurance is not a ‘set and forget’ policy.
-ASIC suggests that you review your life insurance policy every time your income or personal circumstances change.
+Like other insurances, it’s a good idea to review your life insurance policy every time your income or personal circumstances change.
 This means that any time you change jobs, have children, increase or pay off your mortgage, inherit money, change your income levels, or alter your living expenses in any other way, then it may be a good time to review and compare policies.

-Whether you’re considering purchasing life insurance for the first time, or are reviewing your current policy, our team of qualified risk advisers can help you find the right level of cover for you.
-Compare online, or call us on 13 19 20 today.
+Whether you’re considering purchasing life insurance for the first time, or are reviewing your current policy, Lifebroker's team of qualified consultants can try to help you find a suitable policy.
+Compare from a range of providers online, or call us on 13 19 20 today.